 And in this guide, I tackle the presence on Google My Business and Google reviews management as one of the main bridges between your customers trusting and buying or just ignoring and never coming back.
 Plus we will show you how to use the Google reviews widget and sync reviews on your website, automatically.

 What’s inside this guide:

-What are Google reviews, and why are important?
+What are Google reviews and why they matter?

 As we can both agree, people do read Google reviews.
 But why?